The Ancient History of Panpipes

 Matthias Schlubeck is a Spanish panflutist known for his virtuoso performances and unique style.
 He has performed in various countries and has released many albums showcasing his talent.
 Schlubeck's music is known for its blend of traditional and contemporary styles.

-Noortje van Middelkoop is a Dutch panflutist known for her virtuosity and captivating performances.
+Noortje van Middelkoop is a Dutch panflutist known for her virtuosity and performances.
 She has performed in many countries and has recorded numerous albums.
-Middelkoop's music is characterized by her ability to create a unique and captivating sound, combining traditional and contemporary styles.
+Middelkoop's music is characterized by her ability to create a unique sound, combining traditional and contemporary styles.

 Playing the panpipes